TS-7553-V2-Sandbox

 Special DIO

-The linux GPIO subsystem has a few shortcomings, specifically, an inability to set default output state from the kernel devicetree.
-Because of this, a number of DIO are implemented as LEDs in the kernel; pins that control various power supplies.
+On the TS-7553-V2, several DIO pins control various power supplies.
 While there is also a regulator subsystem that these could be used with, the regulator controls have their own issues as well.
-The LED subsystem is a very straightforward way to control IO pins in a similar manner to linux GPIO via the sysfs interface.
+The LED subsystem is a very straightforward way to control IO pins.
+They can also be controlled via the GPIO character device interface.

 |---|---|---|